caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 <h1 align=center>
-	<b>Debian</b>
+	<b>Mandatory</b>
 </h1>

 <p align=center>
-	This implementation guide will help you implement a collection of Docker containers that will each serve a specific purpose, and connect to each other to build a whole, simple, web infrastructure.
+	<b>Inception</b> is a project that aims for us to broaden our knowledge on system administration.
+We need to virtualize several Docker images, creating them in a personal virtual machine.
+Each service should run in a different container, but all of them should be called from a docker-compose.yml file and be connected to a single docker-network.
 </p>
 <p align=center>
-	For this task we could choose between 2 available images: <b>Alpine Linux</b> or <b>Debian</b>.
-I chose Debian for this project, which I will explain in details down below.
+	In order to start this task we must choose between 2 available images: <b>Alpine Linux</b> or <b>Debian</b>.
+I consider Debian to be the obvious choise, for reasons that will be explained later on.
 </p>